Strong noise sensitivity and random graphs: Introduction

 \subsection{Organization}

 The rest of the paper is outlined as follows.
-In \S\ref{sec:prelim} we provide prerequisites on noise sensitivity.
-Section~\ref{sec:wit-to-noise} demonstrates the use of strong noise sensitivity towards establishing noise sensitivity, including the proof of Theorems~\ref{thm:cube-root-cycle} and~\ref{thm:min-degree}.
-Section~\ref{sec:wit-dist} looks into the dependencies between witnesses for a sufficient condition for strong noise sensitivity.
-This condition is then applied in the context of containing a given graph in $\cG(n,p)$ and in particular towards the proofs of Theorems~\ref{thm:clique} and~\ref{thm-strictly-balanced}.
-Finally, \S\ref{sec:0-vs-1} compares the 0-strong and 1-strong noise sensitivity of a function, as well as the validity of these properties under varying levels of noise.
+In Section~\ref{secprelim}, we provide prerequisites on noise sensitivity.
+Section~\ref{secwit-to-noise} demonstrates the use of strong noise sensitivity toward establishing noise sensitivity, including the proof of Theorems~\ref{thmcube-root-cycle} and~\ref {thmmin-degree}.
+Section~\ref{secwit-dist} looks into the dependencies between witnesses for a sufficient condition for strong noise sensitivity.
+This condition is then applied in the context of containing a given graph in $\cG(n,p)$ and in particular toward the proofs of Theorems~\ref{thmclique} and~\ref{thm-strictly-balanced}.
+Finally, Section~\ref{sec0-vs-1} compares the 0-strong and \mbox{1-}strong noise sensitivity of a function, as well as the validity of these properties under varying levels of noise.